Configuration

 The UI used to bakeNEXT_PUBLIC_SUPABASE_* into the client bundle at build time, which meant every user had to docker compose build ui locally to stamp in their own Supabase values.
 That’s gone.

-Now the UI reads its Supabase config at runtime from the project registry (/config/projects.json + /config/secrets.json).
-The root layout renders a <script>window.__HQ_CONFIG__ = {...}</script> tag based on the active project’s cookie, so the client bundle picks up whoever’s connected without a rebuild.
+Now the UI reads its Supabase config at runtime from the workspace registry (/config/workspaces.json + /config/secrets.json).
+The root layout renders a <script>window.__HQ_CONFIG__ = {...}</script> tag based on the active workspace’s cookie, so the client bundle picks up whoever’s connected without a rebuild.

 Practical consequences: